-I had good legs and was lean but I was the true Bird Man of natural bodybuilding.
+I had good legs and I was lean.
+But overall I was the true Bird Man of natural bodybuilding.

-Being the Bird Man is not good enough to do anything except put money in the promoters pocket.
+Being the Bird Man at a bodybuilding show is not good enough to do anything except put money in the promoters pocket.

-Your best option as a soon to be competing natural bodybuilder would be to find a professional bodybuilding coach or someone with experience in bodybuilding who can tell you what body parts you have and do not have.
+Your best option as a soon to be competing natural bodybuilder would be to find an experienced bodybuilding coach.

-This makes perfect sense when I think back to grade school track meets.
+This makes perfect sense when I think back to running track in grade school.
 Sprinting and running came naturally to me.

-I was always in the top 3 in track.
-But in gym class when we had to perform pull-ups, the bent arm hang, and push-ups I was pathetic like a Phit Vixen posting excessive selfies all day on Instagram.
+I was always in the top 3 in track as a young kid.
+But in gym class when we had to perform pull-ups, the bent arm hang, and push-ups I was absolutely pathetic like a Phit Vixen posting excessive selfies all day on Instagram.